genestack/user-docs/docs/user-guide/quick-start/index.md

 - :fontawesome-solid-user-gear: :material-monitor:  __[Administrator in the User Interface](admin-gui.md)__

     ---
-    As an Admin, you have the ability to manage users, permissions, and groups
+    As an Admin, you have the ability to manage users and permissions

 - :fontawesome-solid-user-gear: :simple-swagger:  __[Administrator in API](admin-api.md)__

     ---
-    As a Data Administrator, you can add, update, and delete users and groups
+    As a Data Administrator, you can add, update, and delete users

 </div>